JongRok-Lee/ORB_SLAM2_with_PCL/README.md

 If you want to run this module, please use the docker image (https://hub.docker.com/repository/docker/lrrghdrh/pure_orb_slam2_with_pcl).

-This code include the function that save the map point (`SaveMapPointsKITTI`).
+I added the function that save the map point (`SaveMapPointsKITTI`).
 If you want to use this fuction, copy and paste the `System.h` and `System.cc` files into each file in the docker image.

 # Result